openalea/StructureAnalysis/sequence_analysis/doc/user/admin.rst

 Wrapper
 =======

-See the wrapping section
+Remaing wrapping to be done: one Sequences constructor and one Vectors constructor.

 Test
 ====

 Most of the functions have a test.
-The data structure such as Semi_markov, Sequences as  well.

-Remains to be done : clean the test and use a common data.py file to create common data sets.

 Questions
 =========

 * do we want a specific extension for all different type of data: top for tops, seq for sequences and so on ? or just .dat ?
-* Discrete and sequences difference ?